Homepage

 Notice that I’ve deliberately left out characters like ‘0’ (zero), ‘O’ (the letter), ‘I’, and ‘S’ to minimize confusion.
 This set strikes a balance between capacity and readability.

+Each Tag33 ID consists of a 12-character string that makes up the core of the ID, followed by a 2-character checksum that is calculated from the initial 12 characters.
 This makes for a 14-character ID in total.
-With 33 options for each of the 12 positions, we get 33¹² (about 1.67 × 10²³) unique combinations—plenty for just about any application.
+With 33 options for each of the 12 positions, we get 33¹² (about 1.67 × 10²³) unique combinations, plenty for just about any application.

 Here’s what some Tag33 IDs look like: